Welcome to the governors section of Devonport High School for Girls website.

 Mrs Fiona Beckman

 Having previously served as a parent governor at a local infant school, I joined the DHSG governing body in 2014, when my eldest daughter was in Y7.
-I greatly enjoy my current roles as Link Governor for Art, Chemistry, Science and KS3/4, which give me a real insight into the day-to-day life of the school.
-Building on a background in science (BSc Chemistry, University of York), I have worked as a communications professional in the biotech, pharma and legal sectors for many years, and have recently been appointed as Communications Officer for the POGO (Partnership for Observation of the Global Oceans) Secretariat, based at Plymouth Marine Laboratory.
+I greatly enjoy my current roles as Chair of the Pupil Progress, Welfare & Evaluation (PPWE) Committee, and Link Governor for KS3/4 and whole-school IT, which give me a real insight into the day-to-day life of the school.
+Building on a background in science (BSc Chemistry, University of York), I have worked as a communications professional in the biotech, pharma and legal sectors for many years, and am currently employed as Communications Officer for the POGO (Partnership for Observation of the Global Oceans) Secretariat, based at Plymouth Marine Laboratory.
 My spare time is filled with family, running, an enduring fascination for all things scientific, and a passion for photography.

 Mr Matthew Bloomfield